Skip to main content

 1. Setting up API controls

-Before we apply the authorization changes, we must ensure the API settings are as they should be.
-Please follow these steps and ensure everything is as seen in these screenshots.
+Before we apply the authorization changes, we must verify that the API settings are configured correctly.
+Please follow these steps and ensure everything matches the screenshots.

 To get started, go to the side panel of your Admin Console and click Security > Access and Data control > API controls to access your API settings.